WeissRobin/restaurant-page/README.md

+# Restaurant page

+Uses Javascript and Webpack

+Odin project - restaurant page.
+Simple restaurant landing page, just for portfolio.
+Design is made by myself.

+Need to do:
-- Need to add responsivity (only for desktops!)
+- responsivness (only for desktop)
-You can see it here --> https://deluxe-genie-0862cc.netlify.app 🤯
+- maybe better design
+- maybe working reservation system...?